git-sumana/CyberSecurityLearning/InterviewQuestions.md

 19. Where do you get your security news from?
 20. What’s the difference between symmetric and public-key cryptography?
 21. What kind of network do you have at home?
+22. What are your first three steps when securing a Windows server?
+23. What are your first three steps when securing a Linux server?
+24. What are the advantages offered by bug bounty programs over normal testing practices?